Kevin-Prichard/utils/README.md

 # Personal Utilities

 ## Intro
-These are utils I use every day, or every few days.
-I wanted to keep them in a central place, to share among machines.
-Overlays onto my personal machines' ~/bin directory, though not everything there is present.
+Daily utils in a central location.
+This repo overlays onto my personal machines' ~/bin.

 ## Overview of scripts